A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

-The major criticism of EWMA was that although it reacts quickly when attacks start, it also forgets malicious behavior as quickly as it reacts.
-This is inappropriate because the system should not be allowed to redeem its trust value quickly unless it experiences a long period of honest behavior.
-The key point where a difference is created is Case (c) of the On-Off defense schema where we provide very low value to honest behavior after a period of dishonest behavior.
-Hence its cumulative trust value hardly increases.
-In Fig.~\ref{asy_ma_vs_exp_ma}, we do not see much difference in Stage 1 due to no attacks.
-Also there is not much difference in Stage 2 as more weight is given to new trust values by both models.
-However, in Stage 3, EWMA allows the malicious device to quickly recover its trust value owing to forgetting old values.
-On the other hand, our asymmetric average selectively does not forget old trust values that are low.
-This happens because previous cumulative trust of less than 0 (selected $\Gamma_{on_off}$) at the end of Stage 2 is given a very high weight compared to current honest behavior.
-It prevents improvement of the trust values even during the period of honest behavior.
-We see that for all subsequent stages the exponentially weighted averages oscillate between high and low values, but the asymmetric average preserves a low value while maintaining fairness by allowing a very slow increase of cumulative trust at stage 5 owing to its continuous good behavior for 200 slots.
+EWMA can quickly react when an attack is initiated.
+However, when the malicious node starts to behave honestly, it forgets node's malicious behavior as quickly as its reaction to attack.
+This behavior is unfavorable because the system should not be allowed to redeem its trust score quickly unless it experiences a long period of honest behavior.
+The case (c) of AWMA scheme, discussed in Section~\ref{sec-AWMA}, addresses this deficiency where we assign a very small weight to honest behavior pursued by a period of dishonest behavior.
+Hence, trust score in AWMA slowly increases.
+In Figure~\ref{asy_ma_vs_exp_ma}, we do not see much difference at stage 1 due to no attack.
+Also, there is not much difference at Stage 2 since large weight is given to new trust scores by both schemes.
+However, at Stage 3, EWMA allows the malicious data input to quickly recover its trust score due to forgetting old malicious behavior.
+On the other hand, AWMA does not forget previous low trust scores caused by malicious behavior.
+This is realized at the beginning of Stage 3 by assigning larger weights to previous cumulative moving average value compared to current honest behavior.
+This prevents fast improvement of the trust scores even during the period of honest behavior.
+We see that for all subsequent stages the exponentially weighted averages oscillate between high and low scores, but AWMA preserves a low score while maintaining fairness by allowing a very slow increase of cumulative trust score at stage 5 due to its continuous good behavior for 200 slots.